frederic-perez/AmE-dictionary/data/dictionary.md

 __Miranda rights__ _n_
 __mire<sup>1</sup>__ _n_ An area of wet, soggy, muddy ground; a bog. _Syn_ morass, quag, quagmire
 __mire<sup>2</sup>__ _v_ :pencil2::nine::m: (mired) __1a__ To cause to sink or become stuck in mire. __b__ To hinder, entrap, or entangle. _Britain is now mired in crisis._ _He was mired in his fixed mindset._ __2__ To soil with mud or mire.
-__mirth__ _n_ :six: /mɜrθ/ Gladness and merriment, especially when expressed by laughter. _Syn_ glee, gleefulness, hilarity, mirthfulness
+__mirth__ _n_ :seven: /mɜrθ/ Gladness and merriment, especially when expressed by laughter. _Syn_ glee, gleefulness, hilarity, mirthfulness
 __mirthful__
 __mirthless__
 __misadventure__ _n_ :two: An instance of misfortune; a mishap.